DanielOnGitHub1/AB-Test-Results-Project/README.md

 # AB-Test-Results-Project

-This project was made with the intent of analyzing a business-oriented webpage decision, taking into consideration whether a company should or shouldn't incorporate a new page, based on formulated AB test results.
+This project was made with the intent of analyzing a business-oriented decision, taking into consideration whether a fictional company should or shouldn't incorporate a new page, based on formulated AB test results.

+# Academic

+Material produced as part of the Data Analyst Nanodegree program from Udacity, as a requirement of the Practical Statistics module.